Skip to main content

 Contact Properties Filters

-Contact Properties filters allow you to segment contacts based on data associated with their profile.
-This descriptive data is usually collected through order info from your store and can also be collected via Omnisend, third-party signup forms, or manually imported.
+Contact Properties filters let you segment contacts based on data associated with their profile.
+This data is usually collected through order info from your store and can also be collected via Omnisend, third-party signup forms, or manually imported.

 Use the following Contact Properties filters to segment contacts based on their profile data: